 When you use the average function in Excel, it is important to decide what you want to do with zeros.
-Should they be considered in the average i.e. they are part of the calculation or should they be ignored i.e. the item is there but you want Excel to determine an average without taking that item into account.
+Should Excel ignore zeros in average or should they be considered?

 An example may be telephone records.
 If you want to get the average cost of calls, do you include the voicemail calls which are free?
 If you do include them, it will look like your average call is lower, but is a voicemail call a real call?
 Don’t you want to know the average of calls that you pay for?
 Either way can be done in Excel.
 If you are happy with including zero’s then use the average function.